ushahidi/riverid-python/README.md

 3. Restart MongoDB to make sure your new configuration is loaded.
 `/etc/init.d/mongodb restart`

-4. Whitelist the IP addresses which need access to the MongoDB node (replace `10.1.2.3` and repeat for each):
+4. Whitelist the IP address of each Application Server and each other MongoDB Node.
+Replace `10.1.2.3` and repeat for each:
 `iptables -I INPUT 1 -p tcp --dport 27017 -s 10.1.2.3 -j ACCEPT`

 5. After whitelisting the IP addresses, save the firewall configuration for restore after reboot: